Connect with others who understand.

 • Cardiopulmonary rehabilitation

-For some people with PAH, a chronic cough — coughing that lasts at least eight weeks — can cause fainting.
+For some individuals with PAH, a persistent cough can lead to complications.
+For instance, chronic coughing attacks might result in temporary loss of consciousness or fainting.
 A myPHteam member described their experience with coughing and fainting.
 “I have constant coughing attacks, and they always end with loss of consciousness,” they wrote.
 “I would get up and faint.”

 Chest pain is a common symptom of PAH, which often happens during physical exertion.
 “I’ve noticed when I do strenuous activities that the next day or two, I’m exhausted and have to rest more.
 I also have more chest pain,” a myPHteam member wrote.

-Chest pain with PAH can also be a sign of a coinciding and serious condition such as left main coronary artery (LMCA) compression, which can lead to a heart attack or other types of heart disease.
-LMCA compression can sometimes be treated with a stent — a tube that is surgically inserted into a blood vessel to keep it open.
+Chest pain with PAH can also be a sign of a coinciding and serious condition, such as left main coronary artery (LMCA) compression, which can lead to a heart attack or other types of heart disease.
+LMCA compression can sometimes be treated with a stent — a tube that’s inserted into a blood vessel to keep it open.
 A stent can increase blood flow and may help stop symptoms of chest pain in some people with PAH.

 A weakened heart muscle due to PAH can also lead to a higher risk of irregular heart rate or arrhythmia, which can cause discomfort in the chest.
 Arrhythmia can be treated, which may help slow disease progression.
 An irregular heartbeat is also a risk factor for heart attack and stroke.

-If you’re experiencing ongoing or severe chest pain, or any other discomfort in your chest, be sure to let your doctor know.
+If you’re experiencing ongoing or severe chest pain or any other discomfort in your chest, be sure to let your doctor know right away.

-People with PAH may have edema (swelling) in their legs, abdomen, or other parts of the body.
+People with PAH may have edema (swelling) in their legs and feet.
+This may eventually cause swelling in other parts of the body, like the neck and stomach.
 Swelling may be caused by fluid retention and can be a sign of disease progression and right heart failure.
 Swelling can be a serious symptom and lead to further complications.

 “I have a lot of swelling in my legs and hurt all over,” a myPHteam member wrote.